 The course tutor will guide the class through the first steps in learning how astro images are made.
 Starting with understanding camera settings, targets in the night sky and some straightforward processing, the students will then go on to capture and process their own images.
 The course will also touch on some more advanced techniques using telescopes and guiding to give students a taste of the possibilities of deep sky astrophotography.

-This course will run three times in the 2021/22 academic year:
+This course will run three times in the 2021/22 academic year on Mondays:

 - 1st November - 6th December 2021